bre4d777/components-v2/README.md

 ### Message Complexity
 - Maximum 40 total components per message
 - Plan your component hierarchy before building
+- all sections must have a thumbnail or a button accessory
 - Use separators strategically to avoid visual clutter

 ### Network Efficiency